MrKelpy/PgpsUtilsAEFC/docs/_build/html/_sources/reference/internals/caches/OriginalParentCache.rst.txt

 	internal bool AddToCache(Control control)

-| Adds the specified control to the cache, in the form of an uuid:parent mapping.
+| Adds the specified control to the cache, in the form of a name:parent mapping.

 :parameters:	* <Control> control - The control to add to the cache.
 :returns: <bool> Whether or not the control was successfully added to cache.